 Computers table.
 You may have computers that aren’t yet assigned to employees, and this modeling ensures that you can still keep records for them the

 Computer table.
 And if an employee leaves the company, you’ll only need to update one field, and you can easily link a computer to a new employee.

-The exact formatting of the lines used to connect tables in an ERD (known as crow’s foot notation) varies; sometimes you’ll see plain lines indicating a one-to-one relationship, other times those lines will have crosshatches like in figure 1.
+The exact formatting of the lines used to connect tables in an ERD (known as crow’s foot notation) varies; sometimes you’ll see plain lines indicating a one-to-one relationship, other times those lines will have crosshatches.

 One-to-one relationships can be also useful for security purposes, like if you want to store sensitive customer information in a separate table, which you link to your main